Silent Tracks

 advocate for a comprehensive winter outdoor recreation plan that will

-- If done right, it will reduce issues for the Forest Service and enforcement.
+• The plan, if done right, will reduce issues for the Forest Service and enforcement.

 (y)our